nicrie/nicrie.github.io/_code/xmca.md

 ![mode1-real-pcs](/images/xmca/mode1-real-pcs.jpg)

 ### Spatial amplitude
 In analogy to the EOFs of standard MCA, the spatial amplitude $A_s$ provides a means to understand which regions contribute the most to the given mode.
-The spatial amplitude is easily computed via the complex $\text{PC}$ and the complex conjugate $\text{PC}^*$.
+The spatial amplitude is easily computed via the complex $\text{EOF}$ and the complex conjugate $\text{EOF}^*$.

 \begin{equation}
 A_s = \left( \text{EOF} \times \text{EOF}^* \right)^{1/2}